 People typically have different learning styles.
 While some people think they fare better with hands-on activities, others consider themselves visual learners.
 Similarly, not all people respond the same to various types of addiction treatment programs.
 Sitting and talking won’t give everyone their biggest breakthrough.
 For many, participating in therapeutic recreation has a more powerful effect.

 What is Therapeutic Recreation?

-At first glance, snowboarding seems unimpactful for an individual fighting a drug addiction.
-Yet, this type of therapeutic recreation can complement other styles of treatment and bring emotions that an individual has buried to the surface.
+At first glance, snowboarding seems unimpactful for an individual fighting drug addiction.
+Yet, this type of therapeutic recreation can complement other styles of recreational substance abuse treatment and bring emotions that an individual has buried to the surface.

 For instance, individuals with a long history of substance abuse may stop participating in hobbies they once found fulfilling.
 Engaging in social activities without consuming an intoxicating substance might be lost on them.
 If they began using drugs or alcohol to mask the effects of a traumatic experience, recreational therapy can help pull the mask off in a non-threatening way.

 Their behavior may change while participating in fun activities.
 Soon, they understand they don’t need the presence of alcohol or drugs to relax.

 Many individuals discover activities they love in expressive addiction therapy services, art therapies, and outdoor activities.

 One powerful benefit of recreational therapy is helping individuals drop defenses that block true change.
 It isn’t uncommon during counseling sessions for individuals to say what they think the therapist wants to hear.